 About the consultation

-The Arrangement between the Government of Australia and the Government of New Zealand relating to the Trans-Tasman Regulation of Patent Attorneys requires that a review of the effectiveness of the registration regime be undertaken within five years of implementation of the regime (by February 2022).
-These consultations will help to determine whether any changes or improvements should be made to the registration regime.
+The Arrangement between the Government of Australia and the Government of New Zealand relating to the Trans-Tasman Regulation of Patent Attorneys requires that a review of the effectiveness of the registration regime be undertaken within 5 years of implementation of the regime (by February 2022).
+This consultation was to help determine whether any changes or improvements should be made to the registration regime.

-IP Australia is also using this consultation to help determine whether any changes or improvements should be made to the Australian trade marks attorney registration regime.
+IP Australia has also used this consultation to help determine whether any changes or improvements should be made to the Australian trade marks attorney registration regime.

-We want to hear from patent attorneys and individuals and businesses who use the services of patent attorneys, and interested parties on how the Trans-Tasman patent attorney registration regime is performing in relation to the objectives of the arrangement, which include:
+We were interested in hearing from patent attorneys, individuals and businesses who use the services of patent attorneys, and other interested parties on how the trans-Tasman patent attorney registration regime is performing in relation to the objectives of the arrangement, which include: